flatbill/eleventy-netlify-boilerplate/posts/devHelpAug2020.md

 Dave's approach hints that exports.handler is promise based?
 Maybe Dave's approach is good enuff.  we want to avoid callbacks.
-I guess it's ok if we use promises with .then
+I guess it's ok if we use promises with .then hey, wait a minute....
+Dave also has  exports.handler = async (event, context) => { in function: todos-create.js

 Someday, maybe I'll understand exports.handler http://cloudway.io/post/local-lambda-nodejs-development-environment/